-Continued use of the same herbicide can lead to the development of herbicide-resistant weeds, or the establishment of tolerant weeds.
-Avoid using the same product, or chemically related products for several consecutive years in a row to avoid building up herbicide-resistant weed biotypes.
-We recommended that you rotate herbicides and include non-chemical controls whenever possible to avoid these problems and improve weed control.
+Continued use of the same herbicide can lead to the development of herbicide-resistant weeds or the establishment of tolerant weeds.
+Avoid using the same product or chemically related products for several consecutive years to avoid building up herbicide-resistant weed biotypes.
+We recommend that you rotate herbicides and include non-chemical controls whenever possible to avoid these problems and improve weed control.